Eurofunk/sbom-license-plugin/README.md

     Override with `ossrhSnapshotsUrl` if required.

 - [ ] `signingKeyId` / `SIGNING_KEY_ID` *(optional when using in-memory keys)*
   - Run `gpg --list-secret-keys --keyid-format=long` and copy the key ID for your publishing key (for example `ABCDEF1234567890`).
+You may also use the full 40-character fingerprint that `gpg` prints.
   - Provide the key ID via the Gradle property `signingKeyId` or environment variable `SIGNING_KEY_ID`.
-When omitted—or when the supplied value does not look like a hexadecimal key ID such as `0xABCDEF1234567890`—the build signs with the default key material embedded in the private key.
-If Gradle encounters a non-hexadecimal identifier at runtime it logs a warning and retries without the ID.
-The GitHub Actions workflow mirrors this behavior by writing `signingKeyId` to `gradle.properties` only when the supplied value resembles a hexadecimal identifier.
+When omitted—or when the supplied value does not resolve to an 8- or 16-digit hexadecimal key ID—the build signs with the default key material embedded in the private key.
+40-character fingerprints are accepted and automatically trimmed to the lower 16 hexadecimal digits.
+Values that contain non-hexadecimal characters are ignored with a warning.
+The GitHub Actions workflow mirrors this behavior before writing `signingKeyId` to `gradle.properties`.

 - [ ] `signingKey` / `SIGNING_KEY`
   - Export the ASCII-armored private key with `gpg --armor --export-secret-keys <KEY_ID>` (replace `<KEY_ID>` with the value above).